Difference Between Data Science vs Data Engineering

 |Helps the Data Science team by applying feature transformations for machine learning models on the datasets

-|Responsibilities||Is responsible for the optimized performance of the ML/Statistical model||Is responsible for optimizing and performance of whole data pipeline|
+|Responsibilities||Is responsible for the optimized performance of the ML/Statistical model||Is responsible for optimizing and performance of the whole data pipeline|

-|Output||The output of Data Science is a data product||The output of data engineering is a Data flow, storage, and retrieval system|
+|Output||The output of Data Science is a data product||The output of data engineering is a Data flow, storage, and retrieval system.|

-|Examples||Ann example of data product can be a recommendation engine like YouTube recommended video list, email filters for identifying the spam and non-spam emails.||One example of Data Engineering would be to pull daily tweets from Twitter into the hive data warehouse spread across multiple clusters.|
+|Examples||An example of a data product can be a recommendation engine like YouTube recommended video list and email filters for identifying spam and non-spam emails.||One example of Data Engineering would be pulling daily Twitter tweets into the hive data warehouse spread across multiple clusters.|